Falling Walls Lab New Zealand Jury

 The Jury will assess the presentations based on the following criteria:

-- Breakthrough factor – Is the idea original and innovative?
+- Breakthrough factor – Does the project have originality and potential for innovation?

 More information on the scoring and the weighting of each criteria is available here.